samarth9702/LeftoverLogic/README.md

 # LeftoverLogic

 LeftoverLogic is an Android application that helps users make the most out of their leftover food ingredients by suggesting recipes based on the ingredients they have.
-The app also features a chat interface where users can interact with a bot (powered by your custom API) to get personalized recipe suggestions.
+The app also features a chat interface where users can interact with a bot (powered by LLama3) to get personalized recipe suggestions.

 ## Features